 So Record Union is inexpensive and has a nice referral program.
 The downsides:

 - Their User Interface is terrible.
 Uploading an album for release is a bit of work.
 You upload the music first.
-Then you go to a new screen to basically import the songs to your catalog, where you have to open each song onto its own page, add the title and artist name and other details.
-Once you’ve imported all the songs, then you start creating a release by then adding the imported songs to an album.
+Then you go to a new screen to basically import the songs to your catalog, where you have to open each song onto its own page, add the title and artist name, and other details.
+Once you’ve imported all the songs, you start creating a release by then adding the imported songs to an album.
 Tunecore was a lot easier here.
-In my mind, I should be able to choose “release album”, drop the tracks I want in the correct order, then be given a screen where I can edit the details for all the songs as needed.
+In my mind, I should be able to choose “release album,” drop the tracks I want in the correct order, then be given a screen where I can edit the details for all the songs as needed.
 Their system doesn’t make any effort to determine the name of the song from the file name, you have to go to “edit” for each individual track, input the details, save, then repeat for EVERY TRACK.
 This is obnoxious.
 It is fixable, but I’m not sure what sort of development budget they have, so it may remain inconvenient.

 - I was a little nervous about using a newer aggregator.
-One of the things that kept me with Tunecore is that they were the oldest and most established businesses of the sort and I don’t see them ever disappearing.
-No idea how stable Record Union’s business model is, and if they go under I’d have to migrate my releases again, which is a hassle.
+One of the things that kept me with Tunecore is that they were the oldest and most established businesses of the sort, and I don’t see them ever disappearing.
+No idea how stable Record Union’s business model is, and if they go under, I’d have to migrate my releases again, which is a hassle.
 I’d probably roll with CDBaby even vs. Tunecore, but the situation bears noting.

 I still think Record Union is the better choice, particularly with the A&R program.
 If you are not churning out albums frequently and make a LOT of sales, Tunecore may be a fair option for you as a more premium, reliable service.